noryon/BARWidgets/BuildOrders/README.md

 Open the code and read the "WIDGET DESCRIPTION" thing right on the beginning of the code.
 You can also hover over the "DON'T PANIC" label while runing the widget in game.

 ### DISCLAIMERS

+This widget is meant for very specific cases, where you want to construct something even if its blocked.
+Just enabled it when you really need this functionality.

-Technical disclaimer: No one has yet commented on any performance issues during gameplay.
+*Technical disclaimer*: No one has yet commented on any performance issues during gameplay.
 Performance all depends on the amount of units being built and nanos availabe.
 I just encouter problems in extreme stress tests (hundreds on nanos with unreallistic range trying to attend dozens of requests).
-BAR Engine has a cleanup threshold of lua memory at 1.2GB, which is shared among all your widgets so: you might encounter a "cleanup sttuter", depending on your use case and which other widgets you have running.
+BAR Engine has a cleanup threshold of lua memory at 1.2GB, which is shared among all your widgets so: you may encounter a "cleanup sttuter", depending on your use case and which other widgets you have running.

-This widget is meant for very specific cases, where you want to construct something even if its blocked.
-Just enabled it when you really need this functionality.

 > ⚠️ This widget **might use file reading and writing** from your computer for saving/loading widget config.
 For clarity:
 > - The Spring Engine **does not allow a widget to access files outside the widget directory** for obvious security reasons.